ninabarzh/orchard/resources/cheatsheets/Nikto-cheatsheet.md

 # Nikto cheatsheet

-It may be necessary to apt install '''libnet-ssleay-perl'''.
+It may be necessary to apt install `libnet-ssleay-perl`.
 Without SSL/TLS support testing sites over HTTPS is not possible.

 To trigger all of the alarms of the IDS: